amazon-connect/amazon-connect-salesforce-cti/classic/05 Appendix A - CTI Flow Sources and Events/01 CTI Flow Sources and Events.md

 -   Initialization

-    -   onInit: The CTI adapter has initialized.
+    -   onInit -- The CTI adapter has initialized.

 -   Amazon Connect Agent

-    -   onRefresh: The Connect agent's data was updated.
+    -   onRefresh -- The Connect agent's data was updated.

-    -   onStateChange: The Connect agent's state changed.
+    -   onStateChange -- The Connect agent's state changed.

-    -   onRoutable: The Connect agent became available for contacts.
+    -   onRoutable -- The Connect agent became available for contacts.

-    -   onNotRoutable: The Connect agent became unavailable for contacts.
+    -   onNotRoutable -- The Connect agent became unavailable for contacts.

-    -   onOffline: The Connect agent's state was set to "Offline".
+    -   onOffline -- The Connect agent's state was set to "Offline".

-    -   onError: The Connect agent encountered a system error.
+    -   onError -- The Connect agent encountered a system error.

-    -   onAfterCallWork: The Connect agent entered "After Call Work".
+    -   onAfterCallWork -- The Connect agent entered "After Call Work".

-    -   onInit: The Connect agent has logged in.
+    -   onInit -- The Connect agent has logged in.

 -   Amazon Connect Voice Contact